haoranShu/15618fp/README.md

 ### Data Processing

-We plan to use Apache Spark for this part of the project as it provides a convenient and fast way of processing large scale data.
-We need Apache Spark as the size of the data set is too large to fit in any single machine and demands too much computational resource to generate the heatmap.
+<span style="color:red">We plan to use MPI for this part of the project as it provides a convenient and fast way of processing large scale data.
+We need MPI as the size of the data set is too large to fit in any single machine and demands too much computational resource to generate the heatmap.</span>

 ### Data Visualization